wade-cheng/wade-cheng.github.io/src/blog/optimizing-compile-times/index.typ

 Programming language culture is an interesting thing: while there's nothing technically forcing the average Python code to be duck typed and the average Rust code to prefer invariants via typing, this happens anyways.
 CLIs, like `cts`, and the simple case study of parsing command-line arguments gives some good examples.
 In Python, I might default to using stdlib's `argparse` and grab the arguments by getter properties: `if cli.verbose: foo()`---less explicit stuff going on.
 But in Rust, and in all the tutorial information around CLI building, we seem to prefer using proc-macros to generate code that validates the args into a CLI struct.
 Something something different philosophies of the average case.
 I'm sure there's derive validators in python, and you can forgo derive in Rust.

 But.
 One pet peeve I have about Rust, coming from interpreted languages like Python and simpler codebases from coursework, is the relatively long compile time compared to these prior experiences.
-In the more obnoxious cases, this even bleeds over `cargo check` efficiency, making the Rust LSP less effective.#footnote[Subframe LSP responses are great for coding.
+In the more obnoxious cases, this even bleeds over `cargo check` efficiency, making the Rust LSP less effective.#sidenote[Subframe LSP responses are great for coding.
 Stuff like bevy projects or #link("https://graphite.rs/") contributions can get a little absurd, again, relative to what I'm used to.
 Mumble mumble metaprogramming is cool but dangerous.]
 Now, this isn't happening by any means to `cts`, and there are tradeoffs to consider instead of wanton compile-time optimization: massive, slow, libraries are such because they're so feature-filled.
 It might be strictly easier for me and better for the users to use one library, except for compile times.
 So let's see what I had to give up, and what dependencies I could cull.

 = Part 1: the entire damn web framework ecosystem

-Some while back, I dusted off the final major feature that I wanted to implement: an automatic-browser-refreshing web server to serve output files.#footnote[See the diff at #link("https://github.com/wade-cheng/compile-typst-site/compare/1c515eef155e35447a2ffea4a52d7d75d637ef90...3354854acadbc7c8d5b81a57ed3d60df84ea1dc6")[compile-typst-site/compare/1c515e...335485].
+Some while back, I dusted off the final major feature that I wanted to implement: an automatic-browser-refreshing web server to serve output files.#sidenote[See the diff at #link("https://github.com/wade-cheng/compile-typst-site/compare/1c515eef155e35447a2ffea4a52d7d75d637ef90...3354854acadbc7c8d5b81a57ed3d60df84ea1dc6")[compile-typst-site/compare/1c515e...335485].
 Less than two hundred lines of code, ignoring the lockfile.]
 The feature you know and love from Eleventy, Vite, Django, and other web frameworks galore---we can't _not_ have it :p

 Manually reloading the page every time I hit save was getting old, so I took to Google, and threw together some code by newly depending on
 - `tower-livereload` to implement web page reloading logic,